Daju kingdom: History

 According to oral traditions, the Daju arrived in Darfur from the east or south, most likely the Shendi region in Nubia.
 The Daju languages bear great similarity with Nobiin, matching between 10 and 25% of its vocabulary.
-Arkell claims that Daju pottery is virtually indistinguishable from that produced in the late Meroitic kingdom.
+Arkell claimed that Daju pottery is virtually indistinguishable from that produced in the late Meroitic kingdom.
 Arriving in Darfur, the Daju probably supplanted the local Tora culture.
 The Daju established their kingdom in southern Jebel Marra, from where they also exercised their influence over the adjacent regions to the south and south-east.

+Traditions name the first king as "Gitar" or "Kosbur" and say that state power was relatively limited, such that chiefs of other tribes only paid them tribute.
+Another reported king is "'Umar Kassifuroge", whose name suggests that he fought a conflict against the Fur or Feroge.
 Since the 12th century they were mentioned by several contemporary Arab historians.
 The first is the Sicilian al-Idrisi, who wrote in 1154 that they flourished between the kingdom of Kanem and Nubia.
 The Daju were pagans and subject to being raided by their neighbours.
-He also claims that they were in fact nomads breeding camels, having only two towns; Tajuwa and Samna.
+He also claimed that they were in fact nomads breeding camels, having only two towns; Tajuwa and Samna.
 The latter town, he claimed, was eventually destroyed by a Nubian governor.

-More than a century later, Ibn Sa'id writes that the Daju were now partially Islamized, while also adding that they have become vassals of Kanem.
-Arkell postulates that Kanem not only incorporated Darfur at this time, but even stretched as far east as the Nile Valley.
+More than a century later, Ibn Sa'id wrote that the Daju were now partially Islamized, while also adding that they have become vassals of Kanem.
+According to O'Fahey, it is unlikely that Islam was spread by Arab immigration.
+Arkell postulated that Kanem not only incorporated Darfur at this time, but even stretched as far east as the Nile Valley.
 This large empire eventually started to collapse after the death of Dunama Dabbalemi.
 The theory that Kanem had political dominance over Darfur is, however, contested.
-Al-Maqrizi, who lived in the late 14th and early 15th century, repeats the information provided by Ibn Sa'id, while also adding that the Daju worked in stone and waged war against an otherwise unknown people called the Watkhu.
+Al-Maqrizi, who lived in the late 14th and early 15th century, repeated the information provided by Ibn Sa'id, while also adding that the Daju worked in stone and waged war against an otherwise unknown people called the Watkhu.

 In the 15th century the Tunjur arrived in Darfur, where they established themselves in northern Jebel Marra and ruled simultaneously with the Daju for some time.
-They eventually seized power under unclear circumstances, and the last Daju king, whose name is mostly given by the local traditions as Ahmad al-Daj, fled to present-day Chad, where his successors ruled as sultans of Dar Sila.
-The Dar Sila Daju place the migration in the early 18th century, but this would have been too late.
-Instead, Balfour Paul suggests the late 15th century as a more fitting date.
+They eventually seized power under unclear circumstances; traditions say that the last Daju king, often given as "Ahmad al-Daj", ruled as a tyrant, and that the Tunjur's intellectual prowess and customs (especially their hospitality) won them favour with the population.
+Accordingly, the population convinced al-Daj to ride an antelope which took him to Dar Sila in present-day Chad; McGregor writes that the last king fled to present-day Chad, where his successors ruled as sultans of Dar Sila.
+The Dar Sila Daju place the migration in the early-18th century, but this would have been too late.
+Instead, Balfour Paul suggested the late-15th century as a more fitting date.